a2nt/russian-routing/README.md

 ## routing.sh

 Routes servers' traffic without VPN
-#### Yes, you can use it at the rooted device, but it needs to support: bash and dig.
+#### Yes, you can use it at the rooted device, but it needs to support: bash, dig and of course VPN-client.

 Must be launched as root after connecting to VPN.